 In 2014, however, the state’s intermediate-level court of appeals held that the trial court had erred in denying the state defendants’ motion to dismiss plaintiffs’ action.
 According to the Court of Appeals, the issues raised in plaintiffs’ complaint were non-justiciable.
 Moreover, the court reasoned, education was not a fundamental interest under the state constitution and the ultimate responsibility concerning the “actual intricacies” of providing education rested with each district.

 Gary B. v.
-Snyder
+Whitmer

-Plaintiffs’ legal theory is based on the proposition that there is a constitutional right to literacy under the 14th Amendment to the United States Constitution.
-Virtually all of the dozens of challenges to state funding systems and failures to provide students an adequate education that have been brought in recent decades have been filed in state courts, since the United States Supreme Court held in 1973 in Rodriguez v.
+Plaintiffs’ legal theory was based on the proposition that there is a constitutional right to literacy under the equal protection and due process clauses of the 14th Amendment to the United States Constitution.
+Virtually all of the dozens of challenges to the adequacy of state school funding systems that have been brought in recent decades have been filed in state courts, since the United States Supreme Court held in 1973 in Rodriguez v.
 San Antonio Ind’t School District that education is not a “fundamental interest” under the U.S. Constitution.
-Plaintiffs in this case are asserting that a failure to provide students an opportunity to learn basic literacy skills constitutes a violation of equal protection and due process under the Fourteenth Amendment, and also constitutes racial discrimination under Title VI of the 1964 Civil Rights Act.
-They base their federal claim largely on the precedent of the Supreme Court’s holding in the 1982 case of Plyler v.
-Doe in which the Supreme Court upheld the right of children of undocumented immigrants to attend public schools in Texas because “Illiteracy is an enduring disability.
-The inability to read and write will handicap the individual deprived of a basic education each and every day of his life.”
+The plaintiffs sought relief that included remedial classes to bring students up to grade level, screening for literacy problems, state monitoring and fixing school conditions that hinder learning.